arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ### Practicing R Markdown

-If you haven't already, please open RStudio, either on your own computer or in our temporary environment online.
+If you haven't already, go ahead and begin your RStudio session, as explained in the section [Lesson Preparation: Our RStudio Environment](#lesson-preparation-our-rstudio-environment).

-In RStudio, please:
+Ready to go?
+Open RStudio, either on your own computer or in our temporary environment online.
+Then:

 * Go to the File menu, choose "New File", and finally select "R Markdown".
 Click OK.
 This will give you a handy template which is used to show you a working example of a simple R Markdown document.
 * Run each code chunk in order by clicking the green "play" button at the top of each chunk.
 Notice what happens!